oceanprotocol/aquarius/README.md

 * Metadata is first compressed (using lzma), then published on-chain
 * The compressed metadata on-chain is not kept in storage, but rather is captured in an event log named `MetadataCreated`
 * The id (DID) of the dataset asset is the Datatoken address, off-chain the did consist of `did:op:` prepended to the datatoken address

+For more details on working with OCEAN DIDs check out the [DID concept documentation](https://docs.oceanprotocol.com/concepts/did-ddo/).
+The [DDO Metadata documentation](https://docs.oceanprotocol.com/concepts/ddo-metadata/) goes into more depth regarding metadata structure.

 ## Components and architecture